benr96/TheFlamingMarshmallow/README.md

 Endless survival horror between a lone marshmallow and a horde of chocolate enemies.
 The only goal is to survive.
 You must fight against the horde using any tools at your disposal which includes a targeting system that can be used to attack the enemies, various items scattered across the map to either revive health or boost your stats and a special flame attack that vastly increases your attacking power for a brief amount of time.
 Enemies will quickly surround you if you show even a hint of mercy, so eradicate the chocolate foes with brutal vengence.

+## WORK SPLIT

+### Ben Ryan

+Classes:
+- EnemyCharacter: Enemy Flames
+- Item: All of it
+- ItemSpawnLoc: All of it
+- Mallow: Player character movement (dashing, jumping etc)
+- MHUD: Made the HUD
+- TestGameMode: Item spawning, Possessing Mallow
+- UI_Controller: All of it

+Using Unreal Tools:
+- Widgets in Unreal: HUD, Death Menu, In Game Menu, Main Menu
+- Landscape

+Modelling:
+- Bridge
+- Shrine

+### Dylan Kirby

+Classes:
+- Mallow: Triggering the sounds and the audio
+- TestGameMode: Implementing Items
+- EnemyCharacter: Enemy Character Assets

+Modelling:
+- Enemy Character
+- One Story House
+- Two Story House
+- Lights
+- Fences

+Recording and editing the sounds used in the game

+### Patrick Malone

+Classes:
+- Enemy Character: Character movement, sensing, patroling
+- EnemyAI: All of it
+- Blackboard: All of it
+- BehaviorTree: All of it
+- BotTargetPoint
+- BotTargetPointSelection: All of it
+- Test Game mode: targeting

+Modelling:
+- Rocks
+- Trees
+- Marshmallow

+### Yit Chee Chin

+Classes:
+- Mallow: Targeting enemies, attacking
+- EnemyCharacter: Attacking
+- TargetPointer: Following targeted enemy

 ## CONTROLS

 - W - Forward